Zelda D'Aprano: Activism

 It was in 1969, when D'Aprano was working in the AMIEU, that the union was being used as a test case for the Equal Pay Case.
 D'Aprano and several other women waited as the case was being decided in the Arbitration Court.
 On 21 October 1969, after the case failed, she chained herself to the doors of the Commonwealth Building during her lunch break, with women who worked in the building supporting her.
 She was eventually cut free by police.
 Ten days later, on 31 October, she was joined by Alva Geikie and Thelma Solomon, and they chained themselves to the doors of the Arbitration Court, the one which had dismissed the Equal Pay Case.
-There was media coverage for both, although little footage.
-For this activism she was dismissed from the AMIEU.

 The next year, these three women founded the Women's Action Committee to jump start the Women's Liberation Movement in Melbourne.
-This organisation tried to get women more involved in activism as "we had passed the stage of caring about a "lady-like" image because women had for too long been polite and ladylike and were still being ignored" (D'Aprano 1995).
-This led the women to take more militant action on their path to equal pay.
+This organisation tried to get women more involved in activism.
+Zelda stated "we had passed the stage of caring about a "lady-like" image because women had for too long been polite and ladylike and were still being ignored".
+This led the women to take more forceful action on their path to equal pay.
 These same women founded the Women's Liberation Centre on Little Latrobe Street in 1972.

-She kept her left-wing values, though she left the Communist Party in 1971, and recognised that the socialist movement was often just as unaccepting of women as everyone else.
+She kept her left-wing values, though she left the Communist Party of Australia in 1971, and criticized left movements for being male-dominated.

 The Women's Action Committee kept going, and grew as it went.
 They travelled around Melbourne paying only 75% of the fares, because women were only given 75% of the wage of men at the time.
 Because women weren't allowed to drink in bars, only in lounges, they did pub crawls across Melbourne.
-The Committee helped arrange the first pro-choice rally in around 1975.
-Even though it was an incredibly secret subject at the time, 500 women attended the march, though with very little media coverage.
+The Committee helped arrange the first pro-choice rally in around 1975 and over 500 women attended the march.